Variational Analysis of Constrained M-Estimators: Existence and Consistency

-Figure \ref{fig:hypoconv}(left) depicts distribution functions.
-Generally, distribution functions hypo-converge if and only if they converge weakly \cite{SalinettiWets.86a,SalinettiWets.86,RoysetWets.16b}, which motivates the use of the aw-distance in formulation of $M$-estimators over classes of distribution functions.
-Figure \ref{fig:hypoconv}(middle, right) illustrates the fact that modes and maximizers of hypo-converging densities and regression functions converge to those of the limiting functions; see Section 3.3 for details.
+Distribution functions hypo-converge if and only if they converge weakly \cite{SalinettiWets.86a,SalinettiWets.86,RoysetWets.16b} as illustrated in Figure \ref{fig:hypoconv}(left).
+Figure \ref{fig:hypoconv}(middle, right) hints to the fact that modes and maximizers of hypo-converging densities and regression functions converge to those of limiting functions; see Section 3.4.